Our Fitness Centre and Harringay Club will be open from Wed 2nd of December, After-School Club at St Aiden’s continues to operate.

-YMCA North London has been closely following the government guidance around the Coronavirus (COVID-19) pandemic.
-As the situation has continued to change our top priority remains the health, safety, and well-being of our community.
+YMCA North London is closely following the government guidance around the coronavirus (COVID-19) pandemic and adopting the necessary measures to ensure the health, safety, and well-being of our community.

 Q. What measures are the Fitness Centre taking in response to COVID-19?

-A. Our team have been working tirelessly over the past few weeks to ensure the fitness centre is clean and safe ready for reopening.
-As well as introducing screens at reception, well-spaced equipment and sanitising stations, we will be frequently cleaning throughout the day to ensure the safety of members and staff.
+A. We have measures in place to ensure the Fitness Centre is clean and safe for members.
+We have screens at reception, well-spaced equipment and sanitising stations.
+We are frequently cleaning throughout the day to ensure the safety of members and staff.
 We request that members shower at home to minimise the use of changing rooms, and to use our contactless card system.
-To ensure social distancing is maintained we will be limiting class sizes, reducing equipment usage and have a one-way system and floor markers in place throughout the centre.
+To ensure social distancing is maintained we are limiting class sizes, reducing equipment usage and have a one-way system and floor markers in place throughout the centre.

 Q. Do I need to book for a class?

 A. Yes, all classes must be pre-booked one day in advance.
-Y-Total Members (used to be Gold Members) can book from opening until noon.
-Other bookings will be accepted after noon.
+Y-Total Members (used to be Gold Members) can book in person or by phone from opening time until noon.
+Non-member bookings will be accepted after noon.

 Q. Are classes socially distanced?

-A. Yes, class size will be 20 people maximum, with floor markers for a 2m space per person.
+A. Yes, class size will be reduced, with floor markers for a 2m space per person

 Q. Are opening times and the class timetable the same?

 A. Opening times remain the same, 6am to 9.30pm Mon-Fri, 8am to 7pm Sat/Sun.
-The class timetable is being revised and will have fewer classes due to new measures and summer holidays.
+The class timetable has fewer classes due to new measures.

 Q. What about mats and other equipment?